jleehey/jleehey.github.io/_posts/2020-07-17-livedata-transformations-with-coroutines.md

 }
 ```

-By delaying the addition of the view state source until the assignment of the `currencyFormat` is complete, we can guarantee that all necessary objects are available from the target context.
+By delaying the addition of the MediatorLiveData source until the assignment of the `currencyFormat` is complete, we can guarantee that all necessary objects are available from the target context.
 By initializing the LiveData with an empty `MediatorLiveData`, we can guarantee that the observer won't throw an exception and is free to call `viewModel.orderViewState.observe()` at any time.